 Avoid:

-- Litang (4,014m) — another major trap.
-Many guides recommend staying in Litang to experience "world's highest city."
-My advice: unless you've been on the plateau 5+ days and are fully adapted, don't.
+• Litang (4,014m) — another big trap.
+Many guides recommend a night in Litang to "experience the world's highest city."
+My advice: unless you've been above 3,500m for over 5 days and are fully adapted, don't.
+The novelty of the altitude is not worth the insomnia.

 Recommended:

-- Batang city center — one of the lowest-altitude county towns on the route, under 2,600m.
-The most restful night's sleep.
+• Batang city center — one of the lowest-altitude county towns on the route, under 2,600m, the most restful night's sleep of the whole trip.

-- Homestays near Cuopugou entrance — close to the scenic area, first to enter in the morning.
+• Homestays near the Tsopu Valley entrance — close to the scenic area, first wave into the valley in the morning.

 Avoid: